digital-cargo/good-practice-truck-preadvice/README.md

 **Waybill**

-- The purpose of the Waybill-LO(s) here is to share the AWB Number(s) of the shipments on the truck.
+- The purpose of the Waybill-Object(s) here is to share the AWB Number(s) of the shipments on the truck.

 ```json
 {